 - Room amenities

-Students may bring non-halogen desk or floor lamps, rugs (except in carpeted residence halls identified on the residence hall web pages above), posters, alarm clock, clothes hangers.
+Students may bring non-halogen desk or floor lamps, rugs (except in carpeted residence halls identified on the residence hall web pages above), posters, alarm clock, and clothes hangers.
 All windows have blinds, so curtains are not needed.
-TVs and stereos should be compact and equipped with headphones to allow use without disturbing roommates.
+TVs and speakers should be compact and equipped with headphones to allow use without disturbing roommates.
 Coordinate plans with roommates/suitemates to avoid duplication and space problems.

 All undergraduate halls have wireless internet.
 Residents may bring their own computers, or purchase them through the special programs at the NYU Computer Store.

 What Not to Bring:

 - Furniture (except small book shelves)

 Each room is furnished with a twin bed, desk, desk chair, and storage space for clothing for each student.
 Personal furniture may not be added.
 If a student requests or requires special furniture to accommodate a disability, a written request must be received by the Moses Center for Students with Disabilities in accordance with the Request for Special Accommodation process.
 Medical documentation is required to support the request.

 - Air conditioners

 - Candles or Incense